all-animation/all-animation/README.md

 All Animation
 =============

-All Animation.css is a set of animations, fun to let your sexiest project.
+All animation.css is a set of fun animations to make your project sexier.
 They are cross-browser animations but that will emphasize your pages as sliders , 3D effects 's .

 move to the <a href="readme-portuguese.md">Portuguese language</a>